azamzow/Read-Reverse-Sort-Write-using-Files/README.md

 - Using 3 txt files, the user is asked to input 5 names.
 The program takes those names and reverses them into file1.txt.

-- Next, the program reverses the names again (so there forward), and places them into file2.txt.
+- Next, the program reverses the names again (so they're forward), and places them into file2.txt.

-- Lastly, the program takes the names that were placed in file2.txt and sorts them out.
-After sorting them, it reverses the names for the last time, placing them into file3.txt.
+- Lastly, the program takes the names that were placed in file2.txt and reverses the names again (so they're backwards).
+After reversing them the last time, it sorts them out and places them into file3.txt.

 ### To Run